nam20485/OdbDesign/docs/README.md

 The OdbDesign parser is built as a C++ shared library on all three platforms.
 An executable running the server links to the library and provides the REST API for accessing the data the library parses.
 The REST API server can be run by invoking the executable directly or by running the Docker image.
 The server executable and library can be run on Windows, Linux, or MacOS and the Docker image can be run on any platform that supports Docker.

+Documentation for the currently-released version of the source code is available [here](https://nam20485.github.io/OdbDesign/api).

 [Insert Diagram Image]

 #### Library

 FileModel vs. ProductModel...

+## Running

+There are three different ways to use the project.
+You can:

+1. Build the C++ shared library and use it in your own application
+1. Build the C++ library and REST API server application and then run the application
+1. Run the REST API server (which contains the library inside) from the Docker image.

+The instructions for building the C++ shared library and application are below in the [Building from Source](#building-from-source) section.
+The instructions for running the application or REST API server are here.

+### Running the C++ Application

+The C++ application REST API server can be run by executing the `OdbDesignServer` or `OdbDesignServer.exe` executable (depending on your platform).

+The executable can be found in the following directory:

+* `~/src/OdbDesign/out/build/x64-release`                         *(Linux/MacOS)*
+* `C:\Users\<YourName>\Source\OdbDesign\out\build\x64-release`    *(Windows)*

+See the [Building from Source](#building-from-source) section for more details on building the C++ application and the build output directory.

+If successful, the REST API server will be running and listening on port 8888.
+You can access the REST API at `http://localhost:8888`.

+### Running the REST API Server

+From the root of the source directory run:

+`$ docker compose up`

+If successful, the REST API server will be running and listening on port 8888.
+You can access the REST API at `http://localhost:8888`.
+The Swagger UI is available at `http://localhost:8080/swagger`.

 ## Building from Source

+Documentation for the currently-released version of the source code is available [here](https://nam20485.github.io/OdbDesign/api).

 ### Build Dependencies